Chapter 13: The Covenant

 She pulled him up by the jaw and kissed him hard and her thigh came up along his hip and the heat of her against him — through the fabric still between them — emptied his head of everything except the specific temperature of her body against his.

 He moved slowly because fast would have been the wrong kind of need, the kind that takes instead of asks.
 His hand between her legs first, learning her — the heat, the slickness, the way her breath caught and her hips tilted and her fingers dug into his forearm.
 Her body honest under his hand in a way her voice rarely allowed itself to be.
-He felt her come close and pull back, come close and pull back, the rhythm of someone who couldn’t decide whether to let the structure fail.
+He felt her come close and pull back, come close and pull back, the rhythm of someone who couldn’t decide whether to let go.

 “Henrik.”
 His full name.
 The one nobody used.